Stabilizability and lower spectral radius for linear switched systems with singular matrices: Introduction

+\end{example} This Example \ref{ex5} has been well studied in \cite{dettmann2020lower}; the lower bound given by Theorem $2$ in \cite{dettmann2020lower} gives us $\tilde{\rho} \geq \sqrt{2}/2$ for Example \ref{ex5}.
+In Example \ref{ex6}, $M_1$ projects any three dimensional vector onto the $(x_1,x_2)$ plane, thus Example \ref{ex5} and \ref{ex6} should have the same dynamics.
+However, as far as we know, none of the existing lower bound works for Example \ref{ex6}, because $M_1$ is a singular matrix.
+Also in applications mentioned above, the matrix set could contain singular matrices.

+This leads us to two natural questions: \begin{itemize} \item Is there a more general lower bound that remains valid in the presence of singular matrices? \item What is the dynamics of linear switched systems with singular matrices, and in particular, how does singularity affect their stabilizability? \end{itemize} By addressing these two questions, we aim to gain a deeper understanding of linear switched systems with singular matrices.

+To the best of our knowledge, there are no previous works focusing on switched system with singular matrices.
+However, a related setting, the Alternating Projection Method (APM), has many known results (see for example \cite{escalante2011alternating}).
+In $\mathbb{R}^n$, the setting of APM is related to switched systems with orthogonal projection matrices.
+A matrix $M$ is an orthogonal projection if it satisfies $M^2=M=M^T$.

+The question whether an initial point converges to a closed subspace is often considered in the setting of APM.
+If we take the singleton with origin as the closed subspace, then this is related to the stabilizability problem above.
+Let us mention \cite{kopecka2020products} for considering the singleton with the origin as the intersection of subspaces of an infinite dimensional space.
+We have the following proposition to transform an important theorem in the study of APM into a stabilizability result: \begin{proposition} Let $M_1, \dots, M_{k},\; k \leq m$ be orthogonal projection matrices in $\mathcal{M}$.
+If

+then $\mathcal{M}$ is stabilizable, where $\mathbf{Im}(\cdot)$ denotes the image of matrices. \end{proposition} The proof of Proposition $\ref{pro1}$ comes immediately from Theorem 3.4 in \cite{escalante2011alternating}.

-In applications mentioned above, the matrix set could contain singular matrices.
-In this paper, we have a new lower bound of the stabilizability radius for any finite matrix set.
+In this paper, we establish a new lower bound of the stabilizability radius for any finite matrix set.
 In the meantime, we do a detailed analysis of $\tilde{\rho}$ of a two dimensional switched system with singular matrices, and show how to compute the stability radius $\tilde{\rho}$ using continued fractions and Diophantine approximation.
-We also show that for the case $\tilde{\rho} = 0$, the set of such $\mathcal{M}$ has zero Hausdorff dimension.
+We also investigate the finiteness property (formally defined in Definition \ref{def1}), i.e. having finite or periodic optimal sequence, of these two dimensional cases.
 Other properties of systems are mentioned as they appear.